Creating search engine friendly content

 Giving images alternative text

-- Click on the Picture Widget in your page
+- Click Edit on the Picture widget in your page.

 - Under "Alternative Text", enter your description in the box provided.

-You can add alt text for pictures added with the Text Widget but to do this you will need to edit the HTML:
+You can add alt text for pictures added with the Text widget.

 Creating search engine friendly hyperlinks

 Search engines follow text links through a site and they also note what text is used.
-Putting your keyword into a text link further enhances the keywords relevance on your page.
+Putting your keyword into a text link further enhances the relevance of the keyword on your page.
 To create a keyword rich text link in Yola: